spsforks/QB64-Wiki/RETURN.md

 ```

-*Example 2:* Returns to a specific line label.
+Returns to a specific line label.

 ```vb

 GOSUB hey
 PRINT "it didn't go here."
 hoho:
   PRINT "it went here."
 END